Alternative performance measures

 Return of capital employed (“ROCE”) is defined by the Group as ROCE EBITA divided by capital employed.
-ROCE EBITA is defined by the Group as adjusted EBITDA less dividends received from our joint ventures and depreciation (including depreciation of the “stepped-up” PP&E asset base resulting from the purchase price allocation upon acquisition of the SIG Group by Onex in 2015).
-Capital employed is defined as net working capital (“NWC”) plus PP&E (including the purchase price allocation step-up).
-NWC comprises current assets (excluding cash and cash equivalents) less current liabilities (excluding interest-bearing liabilities).
+ROCE EBITA is defined by the Group as adjusted EBITDA less dividends received from joint ventures and depreciation of property, plant and equipment (“PP&E”).
+Capital employed is defined as net working capital (“NWC”) plus PP&E. NWC comprises current assets (excluding cash and cash equivalents) less current liabilities (excluding interest-bearing liabilities).

 Post-tax ROCE is defined by the Group as ROCE computed at a reference tax rate of 30%.

 Net leverage is defined by the Group as net debt divided by adjusted EBITDA.
-Net debt comprises the Group’s current and non-current loan and borrowings (including lease liabilities) less cash and cash equivalents (including restricted cash).
+Net debt comprises the Group’s current and non-current loan and borrowings (including lease liabilities, and with notes and credit facilities at principal amounts) less cash and cash equivalents (including any restricted cash).

 When discussing our performance, and when relevant for comparative purposes, we state the percentage change between two periods on a constant currency basis.
-For this purpose, the previous period amount is translated at the foreign currency exchange rate of the current period to get a more comparable amount.
+For this purpose, up until 31 December 2020, the previous period amount was translated at the foreign currency exchange rate of the current period in order to calculate the percentage change from a more comparable base.

 From Q1 2021, we have amended our definition of constant currency to enable investors to see the underlying performance of the Group without the foreign currency distortions generated when Group subsidiaries invoice customers in a currency other than their functional currency (e.g. the Group’s Thai legal entity, which is Thai Baht denominated, may invoice customers in USD).